Post: EU AI Act Compliance for HR: Why It’s an Architecture Problem, Not a Legal One

 The Act Targets Exactly What HR Teams Have Been Building

-The EU AI Act establishes a risk-based classification system.
-At the top of the risk hierarchy — carrying the heaviest compliance obligations — are AI systems used in employment, worker management, and access to self-employment.
-The regulation is specific: AI-powered resume screening, candidate ranking engines, interview analysis tools, performance scoring systems, task allocation algorithms, and workforce planning analytics all fall into the high-risk category.
+The EU AI Act establishes a risk-based classification system, and at the top of that hierarchy — carrying the heaviest compliance obligations — sit AI systems used in employment, worker management, and access to self-employment.

+The regulation is specific: AI-powered resume screening, candidate ranking engines, interview analysis tools, performance scoring systems, task allocation algorithms, and workforce planning analytics all qualify as high-risk.
 This is not peripheral to modern HR technology.
 It is the core of what the industry has been selling and buying for the past five years.
-McKinsey research has consistently documented that AI adoption in talent management has accelerated across organizations of all sizes — and Gartner data shows that a significant majority of large enterprises now use AI in at least one component of their talent acquisition process.
-The Act’s high-risk classification reaches the majority of mid-to-large HR tech stacks in operation today.
+High-risk classification reaches the majority of mid-to-large HR tech stacks in operation today.

 • Conformity assessment: The AI system must be evaluated against the Act’s requirements before use and re-evaluated after significant updates.